marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

 --- middle

+# Introduction

-# In Preparation of the GREEN BoF at IETF 120
+## In Preparation of the GREEN BoF at IETF 120

-   The EMAN (Energy MANagement) working, created in 2010 and now concluded, has produced multiples RFCs
+   The EMAN (Energy MANagement) working group, created in 2010 and now concluded, has produced multiples RFCs

-      o RFC 7603, Energy Management (EMAN) Applicability Statement
+      o {?RFC7603}}, Energy Management (EMAN) Applicability Statement

-      o RFC 7577, Definition of Managed Objects for Battery Monitoring
+      o {?RFC7577}}, Definition of Managed Objects for Battery Monitoring

-      o RFC 7460, Monitoring and Control MIB for Power and Energy
+      o {?RFC7460}}, Monitoring and Control MIB for Power and Energy

-      o RFC 7461, Energy Object Context MIB
+      o {?RFC7461}}, Energy Object Context MIB

-      o RFC 7326, Energy Management Framework
+      o {?RFC7326}}, Energy Management Framework

-      o RFC 6988, Requirements for Energy Management
+      o {?RFC6988}}, Requirements for Energy Management

-      o RFC 6933, Entity MIB (Version 4)
+      o {?RFC6933}}, Entity MIB (Version 4)

    Note also that some other energy-related MIB modules have been created, but not by the EMAN Working Group

-      o Entity Sensor MIB module defined in RFC3433
+      o {?RFC3433}}, Entity Sensor MIB module

-      o Power Ethernet MIB module defined in RFC3621
+      o {?RFC3621}}, Power Ethernet MIB modules

-      o UPS Power Monitoring MIB module defined in RFC1628
+      o {?RFC1628}}UPS Power Monitoring MIB module

       o LLDP MIB module and LLDP MED MIB module

-   Due to limitation of Writeable MIB module, one IESG statement published in 2014 encourages the use the NETCONF/YANG standards for configuration.
-Based on the YANG modules developments, 3 MIB modules (Entity MIB module, Entity Sensor MIB module, Entity State MIB module) have been transormed ino the "YANG Data Model for Hardware Management" RFC8348.
+   Due to some limitations regarding Writeable MIB module, one IESG statement published in 2014 encourages the use the NETCONF/YANG standards for configuration.
+From the above YANG modules list, 3 MIB    modules (Entity MIB module, Entity Sensor MIB module, Entity State MIB module) have been converted ino the "YANG Data Model for Hardware Management" {?RFC8348}}.

-   However Power and Energy Monitoring and Control MIB module hasn't been transformed yet into YANG modules.
+   However, the Power and Energy Monitoring and Control MIB modules have not been converted yet into YANG modules.

    Eleven years after the EMAN requirements RFC 6988 publication, this document re-evaluates the energy-related requirements, as a preparation for the GREEN BoF at IETF 120.

-# Introduction
+## High-level Differences with RFC6988

+   The following section will delve into the specific details but from a high level point of view, the differences between this document and the RFC6988 are:

+      - New definition for "Energy Efficiency Management"

+      - A focus towards YANG, and not any longer on MIB modules

+      - As a consequence from the previous point, the ENTITY-MIB v4 (RFC6933) is replaced by the Hardware YANG module RFC8348

+      - No focus on the battery management (as batteries haves some self-optimization features these days)

+      - Less focus on the Power over Ethernet management

+## Background

    With rising energy costs and an increasing awareness of the environemntal impact of running information technology equipment, Energy